-Fitchburg State University is making efforts to curb our climate causing emissions and are striving to meet the sustainability goals outlined in the Governor’s Executive Order No. 484 which charges state universities and agencies to lessen their environmental impact and to educate the public through the Leading-By-Example program, for which the university was awarded in December 2020 in the higher education category.
-We look forward to continuing the meet the charge set forth by the state as we draft our own vision for sustainability at Fitchburg State.
+The quote above provides a powerful viewpoint which relates to the work we must all undertake to promote an environmentally sustainable society.
+Fitchburg State is making efforts to curb our climate causing emissions and are striving to meet the sustainability goals outlined in the Governor’s Executive Order No. 484 which charges state universities and agencies to lessen their environmental impact and to educate the public through the Leading-By-Example program, for which the university was awarded in December 2020 in the higher education category.
+We look forward to continuing to the meet the charge set forth by the state as we draft our own vision for sustainability at Fitchburg State.
+Our sustainability goals:

 Achieving sustainability cannot be done solely through building projects and renovations, but requires active participation from all members of our campus community.
 Fitchburg State is taking charge with: renovations designed to improve energy efficiency, greener construction projects, and spreading the word with student and staff involvement.
 Please see our events page and links (below) for ways to engage.
 If you have an interest in sustainability, and have a suggestion or comment, we value input and would greatly appreciate hearing from you.